aaronalbinson/nasa-image-video/README.md

 ```
 yarn test
 ```
+or
+yarn test:nowatch

+The test command will force Jest to run in CI-mode, and tests will only run once instead of launching the watcher.

-Tests will run during commit
+Tests will also run during each commit

 ## Styles